kiegroup/droolsjbpm-build-bootstrap/README.md

 Developing Drools and jBPM
 ==========================

-**If you want to build or contribute to a kiegroup project, read this document.**
+**If you want to build or contribute to a kiegroup project, please read this document.**

 **This document will save you and us a lot of time by setting up your development environment correctly.**
 It solves all known pitfalls that can disrupt your development.